simonjantsch/switss/docs/source/index.rst

 Certificates
 ************

-SWITSS supports the generation and the checking of farkas certificates.
+SWITSS supports the generation and the checking of Farkas certificates.
 This can be used, for example, for validating the results of solved problem instances:

 >>> from switss.model import DTMC, ReachabilityForm